cmu-sei/juneberry/docs/specs/model_configuration_specification.md

 is called every epoch.
 To update the frequency every batch, set this property to "batch".

 ### strict
 **OPTIONAL** Boolean that indicates whether models should be loaded as strict.
-Default to True.
+Defaults to True.

 ## reports
 **OPTIONAL** An array of one or more Report Plugins, where each Plugin corresponds to a Juneberry